indeedeng/iwf/README.md

 ![decision flow2](https://user-images.githubusercontent.com/4523955/234919896-30db8628-daeb-4f1d-bd2b-7bf826989c75.png)

-or as complicated as needed!
+or as complex as needed for any use case!

 ### Commands for WorkflowState's WaitUntil API

 iWF provides three types of commands:

-* `SignalCommand`: will wait for a signal to be published to the workflow signal channel.
+* `SignalCommand` -- Wait for a signal to be published to the workflow signal channel.
 External applications can use SignalWorkflow API to signal a workflow.
-* `TimerCommand`: will wait for a **durable timer** to fire.
+* `TimerCommand` -- Wait for a **durable timer** to fire.
-* `InternalChannelCommand`: will wait for a message from InternalChannel.
+* `InternalChannelCommand` -- Wait for a message from InternalChannel.

 The `waitUntil` API can return multiple commands along with a `CommandWaitingType`:

-* `AllCommandCompleted`: This option waits for all commands to be completed.
+* `AllCommandCompleted` -- Wait for all commands to be completed.

-* `AnyCommandCompleted`: This option waits for any of the commands to be completed.
+* `AnyCommandCompleted` -- Wait for any of the commands to be completed.

-* `AnyCommandCombinationCompleted`: This option waits for any combination of the commands in a specified list to be completed.
+* `AnyCommandCombinationCompleted` -- Wait for any combination of the commands in a specified list to be completed.

-### InternalChannel: synchronization for multi threading
+### InternalChannel: synchronization for multi-threading
-When there are multiple threads of workflow states running in parallel, you may want to let them wait on each other to ensure some ordering.
+When there are multiple threads of workflow states running in parallel, you may want to have them wait on each other to ensure some particular ordering.

-For example, WorkflowState 1,2,3 needs to be complete before workflow state 4.
+For example, in your problem space, WorkflowStates 1,2,3 need to be completed before WorkflowState 4.

 In this case, you need to utilize the "InternalChannel".
-WorkflowState 4 should be waiting on an "InternalChannel" for 3 messages in "waitUntil" API.
+WorkflowState 4 should be waiting on an "InternalChannel" for 3 messages via the `waitUntil` API.
-And then WorkflowState 1,2,3 will be publishing one message for each when completing.
+WorkflowState 1,2,3 will each publish a message when completing.
+This ensures propper ordering.

 ## RPC

 RPC stands for "Remote Procedure Call".
-It's for external system to interact with the workflow execution.
+Allows external systems to interact with the workflow execution.

 It's invoked by client, executed in workflow worker, and then respond back the results to client.